Trump Wants To ‘Cause Chaos’ In 2020 Democratic Primary, New Report Says

 Donald Trump’s plan for 2020 is to “cause chaos and sow discord,” according to a new report from CNN.

-CNN‘s reporters Jeff Zeleny and Kaitlan Collins talked to a number of White House officials and Republican allies of President Trump, in order to investigate the general mood in the highest office in the land.
+CNN reporters Jeff Zeleny and Kaitlan Collins talked to a number of White House officials and Republican allies of President Trump, in order to investigate the general mood in the highest office in the land.

 Eager to join the national conversation, Trump is watching announcement rallies, and carefully listening to media commentary about Democratic presidential candidates.
 He has instructed his team to “cause chaos from the left and right” in an effort to damage and divide the Democrats.